-The Bank has complied with the Bank of Thailand's regulations as prescribed in the BOT's Notification No. SorNorSor.
-23/2561 dated 13 December 2018, thereby requiring classification and provision for financial assets and exposue from loan commitments and financial guarantee contracts.
-Such financial assets and commitments are classified into three types; comprising (1) Non-performing (2) Under-performing and (3) Performing Provision is also required for expected credit loss (ECL).
-This is in accordance with Thai Financial Reporting Standard No. 9 (TFRS 9) regarding financial instruments, effective from 1 January 2020 onwards.
+The Bank has complied with the Bank of Thailand's regulations as prescribed in the Bank of Thailand Notification No. SorNorSor 23/2561 re: Regulations on Asset Classification and Provisioning of Financial Institutions dated 13 December 2018, thereby classification and provision is required for financial assets and exposure from loan commitments and financial guarantee contracts.
+Such financial assets and commitments are classified into three types, comprising (1) Non-performing, (2) Under-performing, and (3) Performing.
+Provision is also required for expected credit loss (ECL).
+This is in accordance with Thai Financial Reporting Standard No. 9 (TFRS9) re: financial instruments, effective from 1 January 2020 onwards.